neroshan12/text-file-analyser-JS/README.md

 Though I thoroughly enjoy JavaScript, it seems I have run out of time to complete the project within the allotted timeframe.
-Going back over the JavaScript content from Maker's Academy has enabled me to improve my JavaScript skills and inspired me to sign up to extra online courses but has restricted my ability to fully complete this project to a high standard.
+Going back over the JavaScript content from Maker's Academy has enabled me to improve my programming skills and inspired me to sign up to extra online courses.
+However, the time spent on refreshing my knowledge, has restricted my ability to fully complete this project, as I spent the majority of my time figuring out how to import a text file into JavaScript and running into a variety of technical issues.

 ## Reflecting on the task

-Looking back at the task, it was an interesting problem to solve and I feel I have investigated various facets of it.
+Looking back at the task, it was an interesting problem to solve and I feel I have investigated various facets of it, though only a text 'reader/importer' is committed.
 It has helped me clarify certain gaps in my knowledge that I aim to fill and has aided my understanding of how to approach problems in different ways.
 I also feel that given slightly more time I could write the necessary code to separate the text into words, count the number of words and determine if those numbers were prime or not.
-But ultimately, it has reinforced my drive to code as much as possible.
+Ultimately, I feel as if I followed good processes (such as Domain Object Modelling and TDD), reinforced my passion for code and has proven to be a useful exercise for me to learn from.

 ## Authors